CodingAna/Mansion/Documentation.md

 ## Strings
 - 1-7: World-rendering (lines 1-7)
 - 8: Temporary line of world for faster rendering
-- ~~9: Story completion with each char representing the status of each story~~
 - 10: Current NPC conversation text

 ## Misc